Russia boycott: A list of global campaigns that are underway in support of Ukraine

 Russia dominated chess for a half-century.
 The game’s organizing body has now banned tournaments in the country.

-Meanwhile, the executive board of the International Olympic Committee urged national sports federations to “relocate or cancel” any sporting event scheduled to take place in Russia or Belarus.
+Meanwhile, the executive board of the IOC urged national sports federations to “relocate or cancel” any sporting event scheduled to take place in Russia or Belarus.

-The National Hockey League said it was not considering Russia as a location for future events and that it was pausing relationships with business partners in Russia, while expressing sympathy for Russian players in the league.
-“We understand they and their families are being placed in an extremely difficult position.”
+The National Hockey League said that it was not considering Russia as a location for future events and that it was pausing relationships with business partners in Russia, while expressing sympathy for Russian players in the league: “We understand they and their families are being placed in an extremely difficult position.”

-The International Paralympic Committee said it would not hold events in either Belarus or Russia, but stopped short of banning both countries from competing in the games, which start Friday.
+The International Paralympic Committee said it would not hold events in Belarus or Russia but stopped short of banning both countries from competing in Winter Paralympics, which start Friday in Beijing.

 Cultural and entertainment industry

 Boycotts have also reached Russia’s cultural and entertainment industry.
-In a statement released Tuesday, the organizers of the Cannes festival, whose 2022 edition is slated to take place on May 17, said Russian official delegations and anyone linked to the Russian government will not be welcomed to the event, unless the Russian invasion ends “under conditions that satisfy the Ukrainian people.”
+In a statement released Tuesday, the organizers of the Cannes Film Festival, slated to take place in May, said official Russian delegations and anyone linked to the Russian government will not be welcomed to the event, unless the Russian invasion ends “under conditions that satisfy the Ukrainian people.”

 At the same time, the organizers saluted Russians protesting the invasion and showed support to Russian filmmakers and artists who have stood up against Putin.
-The organizers didn’t comment on whether individual films will be banned from the official selection, according to The Hollywood Reporter.
+The organizers did not comment on whether individual films will be banned from the official selection, according to the Hollywood Reporter.

 Media

 Tech giants have moved swiftly to limit the reach of Russian state-owned news outlets RT and Sputnik.
-Nick Clegg, president of Global Affairs at Meta, formerly Facebook, said in a tweet Monday that the company was moving to restrict access across the European Union to RT and Sputnik.
-The move follows a ban announced Saturday by the company that prohibits Russian state media from running ads or monetizing on the Meta platform.
+Nick Clegg, president of global affairs at Meta, the parent company of Facebook, said in a tweet Monday that the company was moving to restrict access across the European Union to RT and Sputnik.
+The move follows a ban announced Saturday by the company that prohibits Russian state media from running ads or monetizing on Meta platforms.

 We have received requests from a number of Governments and the EU to take further steps in relation to Russian state controlled media.
 Given the exceptional nature of the current situation, we will be restricting access to RT and Sputnik across the EU at this time.— Nick Clegg (@nickclegg) February 28, 2022